 It might appear gimmicky, but everyone enjoys getting up close to some of nature’s cutest creatures.
 For more insight into how it feels to have a llama as your trekking friend, I thoroughly enjoyed (and laughed at loud) reading this witty read on llama trekking in Tirol in the Guardian.

-Winter in Austria: Food and Drink
+What to Do in Winter in Austria: Eat and Drink

 Schnapps is a long-standing tradition in Tirol since the 1700’s – of family recipes handed down from generation to generation.
-Five million kilograms of farm-fresh fruit are used each year to produce the handcrafted schnapps that comes from the thousands of craft distilleries scattered all across the region.
+Five million kilograms of farm-fresh fruit are used each year to produce the handcrafted schnapps from the thousands of craft distilleries scattered across the region.
 It’s what gives Tirol its stamp of quality.

 Schnapps lovers can head to one of 41 distilleries open to visitors in Tirol, and while I’m not a huge fan, I still enjoy trying it in the hope that one day the taste just resonates with me.
 In the meantime, one can still enjoy the science behind its manufacture.
-This year, I got to experience schnapps tasting with the Edelbrandsommelier, Leo Trixl in the Boutique Lodge of S4 Alm in Fieberbrunn.
+This year, I got to experience schnapps tasting with the Edelbrandsommelier, Leo Trixl, in the Boutique Lodge of S4 Alm in Fieberbrunn.

-Traditional Austrian Mountain Hut Dining
+Eat in a Traditional Austrian Mountain Hut

 My favourites are Tiroler Gröstl (a hearty dish of potatoes and pork, known as a traditional way of ‘eating the leftovers’) and Kaiserschmarn (a type of pancake served with an apple sauce and cranberry jam), all washed down with a favourite Austrian soft drink called Almdudler or specifically in winter, a good warming mug of Gluhwein (mulled wine).

-Griessnockerl (Austrian style dumplings in soup) and the classic Wiener Schnitzel Further inspiration for dishes to try, we well as recipes, can be found here.
+Other top choices include Käsespätzle (an Austrian take on macaroni and cheese), Griessnockerl (Austrian style dumplings in soup) and the classic Wiener Schnitzel Further inspiration for dishes to try, we well as recipes, can be found here.

 There’s always time to ski during winter in Austria, but when Tirol during this powdery season is a Narnia playground, what activities will you choose to try away from the traditional pastime?

 READ MORE: Travelling in Austria outside of the winter season?
 Tirol is an adventure playground for all seasons.

 Fatbiking: © Chris Wasser

-Horse and cart ride in St. Johann and huskies: © Mela Mörtenbäck – Tirol Tourism
+Horse and cart ride in St. Johann and huskies: © Mela Mörtenbäck

 Snowshoeing: © Christian Lendl